ancasorana/igv_tutorial/README.md

 # igv_tutorial
-IGV lab and tutorial developed for CBW workshop
+IGV lab and tutorial developed for the CBW workshop